atisor73/chromatose/README.md

     *shuffles palette*

 ### ct.heatmap( )
-Volcano data lifted from R.
+Volcano data lifted from R. Hot stuff.

 - **`palette`** : list or iterable
     any combination of hex strings or rgb tuples or HTML